Élyse Caron-Beaudoin, PhD

 Marianne Hatzopoulou (Faculty of Engineering, University of Toronto)

-Environmental exposure to particulate matter in pregnant women living in a region of intensive hydraulic fracturing activity in Northeastern British Columbia, Canada
+Environmental exposure to particulate matter in pregnant women living in a region of intensive unconventional natural gas activity in Northeastern British Columbia, Canada

-It is known that hydraulic fracturing can impact air and water quality through the release of various contaminants such as volatile organic compounds and trace elements.
+It is known that unconventional natural gas operations can impact air and water quality through the release of various contaminants such as volatile organic compounds and trace elements.
 We are currently measuring the exposure of the EXPERIVA study participants to these chemicals.
-This project aims to complement the environmental monitoring of EXPERIVA by estimating the exposure of the participants to other stressors like particulate matter.
+This project aimed to complement the environmental monitoring of EXPERIVA by estimating the exposure of the participants to other stressors like particulate matter.
 Particulate matter is a broad class of aerosols emitted during hydraulic fracturing operations via the use of diesel trucks and generators on sites of natural gas exploitation.

-Specifically, the aims of this project are to:
+Specifically, the aims of this project were to:

 1) Collect data on particulate matter concentrations in Northeastern British Columbia during the pregnancy of the EXPERIVA study participants